 Northstar’s teaching pastor, Matt Massey, has a heart for faith in business.
-He encouraged Jason to bring activation into the workplace.
-Northstar is rapidly growing and integrating into the business community, with plans to continue building into the Activation program.
+He encouraged Kathy to bring activation into the workplace.
+Northstar is rapidly growing and integrating into the business community, with plans to continue encouraging vocational development as a form of ministry.
 The church is commissioning business people to bridge the gap between churches and businesses.

-“The kingdom of God is released in business,” says Jason.
-“Not just with innovation and ideas, but through people actually becoming Jesus in their workplace.”
-He thinks people need to “see and feel Jesus” – not just read about him.
-After experiencing the kingdom, he’s seen those people transformed, freed, and at peace.
+“The kingdom of God is released in business,” says Kathy.
+“Not just with innovation and ideas, but through people actually becoming like Jesus in their workplace.”
+Kathy thinks people need to “see and feel Jesus” – not just read about him.
+After experiencing the kingdom, she’s seen those people transformed, freed, and at peace.

-Jason met Chuck Proudfit through At Work on Purpose, and they are developing creative new ideas for future collaborative opportunities in Cincinnati.
-Jason is comfortable and confident walking into companies; offering coaching but addressing business problems with kingdom solutions.
-He intercedes through prayer, descipling and evangelism.
+Kathy met Chuck Proudfit through At Work on Purpose, and they are developing creative new ideas for future collaborative opportunities.
+Kathy is comfortable and confident walking into companies; offering kingdom solutions for business problems.
+She intercedes through prayer, evangelism, and discipleship.